quinngroup/ornet/README.md

 6. Computing GMM intermediates

    Regions of interests, or intesnisty peaks, a found within the first frame of the video and those locations are considered    the initial component means for the guassian mixture model (GMM).
 The pixel intensity variances around those regions          become the initial covariances, while the normalized pixel intensities found at the location of each mean is considered to    be the initial weights.
 Subsequently, the GMM is fit according to each frame, and the final means, covariances, weights,      and precisions are saved.
-The final means are considered the vertices in our graph.
+The final means are considered the vertices in the graph.

 7. Computing distance metrics

    A distance metric is applied to every combination pair of distributions from the GMM.
-The distances serves as the edges      weights between the vertices in our graph.
+The distances serve as edge            weights between vertices in the graph.

 **Outputs**: